corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 Downscales the depth buffer to optimize raycast performance.
 Full gives better quality, but half improves performance.
 The default is half.

-#### Glossiness threshold
+#### Gloss threshold

-The amount of glossiness a material must have to reflect the scene.
-For example, if this value is set to `0.4`, only materials with a **glossiness map** value of `0.4` or above reflect the scene.
+The amount of gloss a material must have to reflect the scene.
+For example, if this value is set to `0.4`, only materials with a **gloss map** value of `0.4` or above reflect the scene.
 The default value is `0.55`.

 >[!Note]
 >If the **Invert** check box is selected in the material **micro surface** properties, the opposite is true.
-For example, if the reflections glossiness value is set to `0.4`, only materials with a **glossiness map** value of less than `0.4` reflect the scene.
+For example, if the reflections gloss value is set to `0.4`, only materials with a **gloss map** value of less than `0.4` reflect the scene.

-For more information about glossiness, see [Materials — geometry attributes](../materials/geometry-attributes.md).
+For more information about gloss, see [Materials — geometry attributes](../materials/geometry-attributes.md).

 #### Max steps